Flavors of Scotland

 A new focus of culinary interest, in Scotland as elsewhere, is on local and seasonal foods.
 Whether restaurants are riding the green wave or just following good food sense, they are trying their best to buy from local suppliers; many proudly advertise their support.
 Farmers' markets, too, seem to be popping up on every other street corner.

 From meats and fish to fruits and vegetables, most urban and many country restaurants are now designing their menus around seasonal foods.
-In the winter, look for Angus beef, venison, rabbit, and pigeon on menus; in the spring, summer, and fall, langoustines, crab, halibut, and trout appear.
-The rotating array of (often organic) blackberries, raspberries, strawberries, apples, rhubarb, carrots, and potatoes offers choices so fat and flavorful that they could in themselves make any meal memorable.
-When in season, asparagus and green beans are tender but fresh enough that you can actually taste their snap.
+In winter, look for Angus beef, venison, rabbit, and pigeon on menus; in spring, summer, and fall, langoustines (small lobsters with slender claws), crab, halibut, and trout appear.
+The rotating array of (often organic) blackberries, brambles, raspberries, strawberries, apples, and rhubarb offers choices so fat and flavorful that the fruits themselves could make any meal memorable.
+When in season, asparagus and green beans are tender, but fresh enough that you can actually taste their snap.
 Scottish pies, puddings, and jams are also inspired by the land and time of year.
-Throughout the year, there are memorable tastes for all palates.

 Superb Fish and Seafood

 Some of the most coveted fish and seafood in the world lives in the rivers and lakes, as well as off the coasts, of Scotland.
 Fortunately, restaurants and markets all around the country showcase this local bounty.
-Treats not to miss include wild salmon, trout, haddock, mackerel, herring (often served as cold-smoked kippers), langoustines (small lobsters with slender claws), scallops, mussels, oysters, and crabs.
+Treats not to miss include wild salmon, trout, haddock, mackerel, herring (often served as cold-smoked kippers), langoustines, scallops, mussels, oysters, and crabs.

 Fish is prepared in a tantalizing variety of ways in Scotland, but smoked fish is the national specialty—so much so that the process of both hot and cold smoking has developed to a fine art.
 Scots eat smoked fish for breakfast and lunch, and as an appetizer with their evening meal.
 The fish is often brushed with cracked pepper and a squeeze of lemon, and accompanied by thin slices of hearty bread or oat crackers.
 Places like Arbroath as well as the isles of North Uist and Skye have won international praise for locally smoked haddock, salmon, and trout, which are synonymous with delicacy.